George Sinclair (mathematician): Glenluce Devil

 Title page of the first edition of Satan's Invisible World Discovered, published in 1685.

 In his book Satan's Invisible World Discovered (1685), Sinclair described an alleged poltergeist incident known as the Devil of Glenluce.
 Sinclair described the incident as having a "usefulness for refuting atheism."

 The incident is described as having taken place at the house of weaver Gilbert Campbell in Glenluce during October, 1654.
 A beggar named Alexander Agnew was refused a handout by Campbell.
 Agnew had promised to cause the family harm and over the next two years strange phenomena were alleged to have occurred at the house.
 This included the mysterious cutting of warp thread, demonic voices, strange whistling noises and stones being thrown.
 The poltergeist claims have been dismissed by researchers as a hoax.
-Magic historian Thomas Frost suggested that the phenomena was the result of conjuring trickery.
+Magic historian Thomas Frost suggested that the phenomena were the result of conjuring trickery.
 The story was given to Sinclair by Campbell's son Thomas, a philosophy student from a college in Glasgow who was living at the household.
 Folklorist Andrew Lang suggested that Thomas had produced the phenomena fraudulently.

 Historian David Damrosch has noted that Alexander Agnew commonly called the "Jock of Broad Scotland" was the first person in Scottish history to publicly deny the existence of God.
 He was hanged at Dumfries for blasphemy on 21 May 1656.